MSE News

 Free or cheap ways to keep fit, stay entertained & more during lockdown

-With restrictions tightening across the UK, and the weather getting colder, you'll likely find you're staying at home more these days.
+With some restrictions still in place across the UK, you may find you're staying at home more these days.
 But staying indoors doesn't have to mean feeling bored.
 The MSE team's rounded up lots of free and cheap ways to have fun, get your exercise and even learn new skills while following social-distancing rules.
-Here are some of our best tips so far...
+Here are some of our best tips...

 Keep fit for free via YouTube, Instagram, apps and more